-Oakville resides on the treaty lands of the Mississaugas of the New Credit First Nation, part of the Anishinaabe Nation, whose traditional territory encompasses 3.9 million acres of southern Ontario.
+Oakville resides on the treaty lands of the Mississaugas of the Credit First Nation, part of the Anishinaabe Nation, whose traditional territory encompasses 3.9 million acres of southern Ontario.

 In 2017, The Foundation began the journey of what Truth and Reconciliation looks like in Oakville.
 It started with asking local indigenous community members what it looks like to them.
 Two very important guides helped in this journey; a local Anishnaabe elder and, the Chair of Halton’s Indigenous Education Advisory Committee.
-The Foundation also benefitted from consulting with the Chief of the Mississaugas of the New Credit, Chief R. Stacey LaForme.
+The Foundation also benefitted from consulting with the Chief of the Mississaugas of the Credit, Chief R. Stacey LaForme.
 With their guidance we brought together many other community partners, academics, elected officials, businesses and charitable organizations and worked on a number of projects which have begun to roll out:

 - Recognition of Oakville as “treaty lands” through banners, smudging ceremonies, and publicly at events.